CMU-Perceptual-Computing-Lab/openpose/doc/installation.md

 ### Optional Settings
+#### Profiling Speed
+In order to obtain speed metrics from the command line while running OpenPose, compile it with the `PROFILER_ENABLED` flag.
+OpenPose will automatically display time measurements for each subthread after processing `F` frames (by default `F = 1000`, but it can be modified with the `--profile_speed` flag).

+- Time measurement for 1 graphic card: The FPS will be the slowest time displayed in your terminal command line (as OpenPose is multi-threaded).
+Times are in milliseconds, so `FPS = 1000/millisecond_measurement`.
+- Time measurement for >1 graphic cards: Assuming `n` graphic cards, you will have to wait up to `n` x `F` frames to visualize each graphic card speed (as the frames are splitted among them).
+In addition, the FPS would be: `FPS = minFPS(speed_per_GPU/n, worst_time_measurement_other_than_GPUs)`.
+For < 4 GPUs, this is usually `FPS = speed_per_GPU/n`.

 #### MPI Model
 By default, the body MPI model is not downloaded.
 You can download it by turning on the `DOWNLOAD_MPI_MODEL`.
 It's slightly faster but less accurate and has less keypoints than the COCO body model.